Annie2936/Page-Replacement-Technique-in-python/README.md

 4. At the end, return pageFault.

 > [!IMPORTANT]
 > The code is done using jupyter notebook so wither copy the code or run the file in jupter notebook
+> [!IMPORTANT]
 > The code is done in python language